BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-2/oo_design.md

 Objects are **data structures** that hold **state** and **behavior** together.

+When considering how to name objects, properties, and methods, use the following mental model.

-- Objects are nouns, and represent things
+- Objects are nouns, and represent things in the program
-- Methods are verbs, and represent actions
+- Methods are verbs, and represent actions the objects do
-- Properties are adjectives, they describe the **noun**
+- Properties are adjectives, they describe the object as a **noun**
 - Classes are categories, something that describes a **type** of thing, not a thing itself